mrhaav/openwrt-packages/README.md

 Control utility for mobile broadband modems.
 Based on https://git.openwrt.org/project/uqmi.git 2021-11-22.\
 This version use APN profiles.
 The default APN profile is verified before the modem goes online.
 If the default profile is not correct, the modem is set to Airplane mode on and the profile is corrected.
 Then the modem is set to Airplane mode off.\
 If PDP-type = IPv4v6, dual-stack will be activate.
-Default APN profile is defined with IPv4 and a secondary profile is defined with IPv6.

 PKG_RELEASE:=0.9\
 PKG_VERSION:=2022-09-13
 - wds: Added --delete-profile
-- raw-ip is the deafult data format
+- qmi.sh: raw-ip is the default data format
-- If you need a different IPv6 APN to activate dual-stack, configure the APN in Luci as IPv4 and add manually the IPv6 profile with uqmi --create-profile/--modify-profile.
+- qmi.sh: If you need a different IPv6 APN to activate dual-stack, configure the APN in Luci as IPv4 and add manually the IPv6 profile with uqmi --create-profile/--modify-profile.
 Add the IPv6 profile number with:
 ```
 uci set network.<your interface>.ipv6profile=<ipv6 profile number>
 uci commit network
 ```
-- You can turn off the daemon with:
+- uqmi_d.sh: You can turn off the daemon with:
 ```
 uci set network.<your interface>.daemon=false
 uci commit network